 This Offering Circular includes certain statistics and market share data.
 We believe that the statistics and market share data included in this Offering Circular are useful in helping you understand the markets in which we operate.
 However, unless indicated otherwise, these figures are based on our internal calculations and estimates of market data and have not been independently verified.
-Accordingly, no assurances can be given that such internal calculations and estimates of market data included in this Offering Circular.
+Accordingly, no assurances can be given that such internal calculations and estimates of market data are accurate and you should not place undue reliance on such data included in this Offering Circular.